Lightnet/gunjs_vm/README.md

  Chat function that work with the RAD.
 It to load byte size and not whole map list.

  Note the gun send to other clients will get node null data but key id send.
+(It may break in latest gun 0.2020.430 version. gun 0.2020.116 works)

 # Features:
  * Login / Register UI (seajs functions)